alanc10n/py-rau/README.md

 ### Examples

-To delete all keys starting with 'foo' from a local redis instance: `python rau.py delete 'foo*'`.
+To delete all keys starting with 'foo' from a local redis instance: `pyrau delete 'foo*'`.

-To list all keys with details: `python rau.py keys -d`.
+To list all keys with details: `pyrau keys -d`.